austintgriffith/burner-wallet/README.md

 Burner Wallet research

+Generates an Ethereum wallet in your browser if you don't have MetaMask or Trust web3 injected.

 Lets you send and receive funds with an ephemeral account.

 If you are out to dinner and you need to send/receive a quick amount of ETH/DAI, open up https://qreth.io and do so.